Room: King Willem Alexander

 Session Description

-This session concerns presentations in the field of integration of gasification technologies with downstream gas cleaning and upgrading to clean syngas.
+This oral session concerns presentations in the field of integration of gasification technologies with downstream gas cleaning and upgrading to clean syngas.

 Chair